juhaszbenedek08/avt_hf/README.md

 - Adjustable conflict finding: implement a way for the user to adjust how frequent the conflict finding algorithm is called.
 - Return multiple found cycles.
-- Propgate lemmas: during traversing the graph, come up with lemmas that can be propagated to the solver.
+- Propagate lemmas: during traversing the graph, come up with lemmas that can be propagated to the solver.
 - Implement in C++: reduces API calling overhead, increases general computation efficiency (may be multithreaded).
+- We could have used a simpler BFS algorithm in the second conflict finding algorithm.

 ## References

 - [Reference problem](https://dl.acm.org/doi/pdf/10.1145/3563292)
 - [Z3 UserPropagator API tutorial](https://microsoft.github.io/z3guide/programming/Example%20Programs/User%20Propagator/)